google/badwolf/docs/graph_serialization.md

 # Graph Marshaling/Unmarshaling

-Graph can be marshaled to text or unmarshaled back from text into a graph using the ```io``` package.
+Graphs can be marshaled to text or unmarshaled back from text into a graph using the ```io``` package.
 The package provides two simple functions in [io](../io/io.go).